pistolero/orientdb/README.md

 OrientDB
 ========

-Pure Python OrientDB binary protocol adapter and Object to Graph mapper.
+Pure Python OrientDB binary protocol adapter and Object to Graph mapper for [OrientDB](http://www.orientdb.org/) database.

 **work-in-progress, use at own risk.**